 While more states have adopted financial literacy as a requirement for public schools, the textbook and lecture methods of teaching fails to keep kids engaged.
 Financial literacy should not just be learned, but applied.

 We're here to solve it.

-The game works by putting players in real-life scenarios where they have to make smart financial decisions.
+The game puts players in real-life scenarios where they must make smart financial decisions.
 From recurring car payments, unexpected expenses, and navigating a volatile stock market, kids will learn the fundamentals of financial literacy.